lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 .. code-block:: bash

-    # Embed and upload images from an input directory to an existing dataset in
+    # Embed and upload images from an input directory to an existing dataset on
-    # the web app.
-Setting trainer.max_epochs=0 uses a pretrained model for
+    # the Lightly Platform.
+Setting trainer.max_epochs=0 uses a pretrained model
-    # embedding and loader.num_workers=8 specifies the number of cpu cores used
+    # for embedding. loader.num_workers=8 specifies the number of cpu cores used
     # for loading images.
 The token and dataset id are required for uploading
     # to the Lightly Platform.
     lightly-magic input_dir=data_dir trainer.max_epochs=0 loader.num_workers=8 \